OBF/obf-docs/Affiliated-Project-Policy.md

 ## Motivation

-This policy aims to formalize criteria and a community-driven, transparent process by which open-source software projects can gain, lose, and maintain certain types of affiliation with the OBF.
+This policy formalizes criteria and a community-driven, transparent process by which open-source software projects can gain, lose, and maintain certain types of affiliation with the OBF.